anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 requirements are derived to support authenticated self-contained objects as containers carrying certification requests.

-At least the following properties are required for a certification request:
+The following cryptographic properties are required for a certification request:

 * Proof of possession: demonstrates access to the private key corresponding to the public key contained in a certification request.